Think Like a Dinosaur: Plot

-The story postulates a transportation device supervised by a dinosaur-like race of aliens that can transmit an exact copy of a person's body to distant planets.
+The story postulates a transportation device supervised by the Hanen, a dinosaur-like race of aliens that can transmit an exact copy of a person's body to distant planets.
 The original body is disintegrated once reception at the destination is confirmed.
-The fictional race, nicknamed "dinos", looks down on humans for being scared of this process, making fun of them for being "weepy".
+The Hanen, nicknamed "dinos" by their human associates, looks down on humans for being scared of this process, making fun of them for being "weepy".
 In the story, a woman is teleported to an alien planet, but the original is not disintegrated because reception cannot be confirmed at the time.
 Reception is later confirmed, and the original, not surprisingly, declines to "balance the equation" by re-entering the scanning and disintegrating device and attempts to escape.
 This creates an ethical quandary that is viewed quite differently by the cold-blooded aliens who provided the teleportation technology, and their warm-blooded human associates.
-The story concludes with the narrator, a human intern working on the space station housing the device, agreeing with the dinos' philosophy and murdering the woman to balance the equation.
+The story concludes with the narrator, a human intern working on the space station housing the device, agreeing with the Hanen's philosophy and murdering the woman to balance the equation and secure the aliens' continued help in humanity's advancement.